attachmentgenie/attachmentgenie-ssh/README.md

       allowed_users => ["uggedal", "manager"],
     }

-And you can permit root logins:
+And you can permit root logins (not recommended):

     class { "ssh::server":
       permit_root_login => 'yes',
     }

+To permit root logins could be a serious security issue.
+In most cases you should use something like ```sudo``` instead.

 You can use `ssh::user` to add an authorized ssh key to an existing user for effortless authentication with ssh: